vivavy/jetpy/README.md

 └── LICENSE - needed for jetdistutils
 ```

-Note: all *.py filese will become *.pyc while build process
+Note: all *.py files will become *.pyc while build process

 # License